 The cost of multichannel inventory management software will depend on several factors:

-Several inventory solutions are available add-ons for other programs, like enterprise resource planning (ERP) and accounting software.
+Several inventory solutions are available add-ons for other programs, like enterprise resource management tools and accounting software.
 Stand-alone multichannel inventory management solution pricing is available for a one-time purchase of a perpetual license or monthly subscription-based plan.
 Both subscription and on-time payment models may cover implementation and training expenses.

 In the world of inventory, there is no one set price for an inventory product.
 An inventory system for a single eCommerce storefront is not capable of handling the needs of a multichannel company with listings on multiple digital marketplaces and social media channels.